 The Finnish sauna is a popular tradition and it’s available all around Finland.
 Many resorts and hotels (even Helsinki) have a Finnish Sauna, and the resort in Nellilm is no exception.
 This is a great activity to socialize and this is also a relaxing and comforting experience for every traveler to wash away all the exhaustion from all the daily activities, especially in the cold.

 Discover Sami Culture in Nellim Village

-Sign up for other outdoor sports & Activities
+Sign up for other outdoor sports and activities

 Other activities were available ranging from a cultural visit to the Nami culture center to active cross-country skiing.

-- Aurora hunt at night by car, snowmobile, or sled
+- Aurora hunts at night by car, snowmobile, or sled

 - Cross-country skiing

 - Reindeer farm visit